Despite vs In Spite Of | Difference & Examples

-• The terms despite and in spite of have the same meaning: “even though,” “notwithstanding,” and “regardless of.”
+The terms despite and in spite of both mean “even though,” “notwithstanding,” and “regardless of.”
+The two terms can be used interchangeably because they’re synonyms.

 Despite what others may tell you, despite and in spite of have the same meaning and are used the same way.
 The only difference between these terms is that despite is one word, whereas in spite of is three.